robert-bitguild/PreventWebsiteCheat/README.md

 ![](./gameKey1AndResult.png)

 ## After played

+For the scenaro, if you choosed scissors.
+The game provider can NOT change the result to let you lose the game. because the result alreay given["2,1,3,3,3,1,3,2,3,3"(1: rock, 2: scissors, 3: paper)].

-Once the player have played game.
+However, Once the player have played game.
 The player should be easy get key2 in somewhere to verify does the result. like
 ![](./gameKey1AndKey2.png)

 In this time, the player have two keys and EncodeResult.
 Play can use the three fields to decode EncodeResult.